-Rosales, A.L., Cunningham, J.M., Bone, A, Green, I.C. and Green, M.H.L.
-(2004) Repair of Cytokine-induced DNA damage in cultured rat islets of Langerhans Free radical research, 38 (7). pp. 665-674.
+Rosales, A.L., Cunningham, James, Bone, Adrian, Green, I.C. and Green, M.H.L.
+(2004) Repair of Cytokine-induced DNA damage in cultured rat islets of Langerhans Free Radical Research, 38 (7). pp. 665-674.
 ISSN 1029-2470Full text not available from this repository.

 Treatment of cultured rat pancreatic islets of Langerhans with the combined cytokines interleukin-1bgr (IL-1bgr), interferon ggr (IFN ggr) and tumour necrosis factor agr (TNF agr) leads to DNA damage including strand breakage.
 We have investigated the nature of this damage and its repairability.
 When islets are further incubated for 4 h in fresh medium, the level of cytokine-induced strand breakage remains constant.
 If the nitric oxide synthase inhibitor N